nvaws/saa-c03/SAA-Lab01.md

 In the navigation pane find and click on 'Security Groups'

 * Click on 'Create Security Group'
-  * Security group name: My-Web-SG
+  * Security group name: LnxWebSG
   * Description: This SG is to be used for web application servers.
   * VPC: Lab-vpc
 * Click on Create